giacomolemoli/starter-hugo-academic/content/publication/colonialism/index.md

 ---
-title: Indirect rule and the colonial origins of religious cleavages
+title: Indirect Rule and the Colonial Origins of Religious Cleavages
 publication_types:
   - "3"
 authors: